zazyzaya/StenoTyper/README.md

                    \___|____|____|___/
 ```

-Just like a normal stenophraph, hold down multiple keys to create "chords" and release to print the line
+Just like a normal stenograph, hold down multiple keys to create "chords" and release to print the line

 [Here's](https://github.com/openstenoproject/plover/wiki/Learning-Stenography) a good source to learn more